codesanthan/agentmesh/README.md

 5. **Providers** are a thin interface (`complete(messages) -> str`).
 Ship with `MockProvider` (deterministic, no API key), `AnthropicProvider`, and `OpenAIProvider`.
 Swapping providers never touches orchestration code.
+   Each agent can specify its own `provider:` block to mix models within a single workflow (e.g. a cheap model for triage, a stronger model for synthesis) — an agent without one falls back to the workflow-level default.

 ## Quickstart